redbadger/crux/docs/src/part-2/capabilities.md

 message protocol for the side-effect and provide an ergonomic API to create the right `CommandBuilder`s.
 Examples include: HTTP client, Timer operations, Key-Value storage, Secrets provider, Geolocation, etc.

-In practice, we find there is a limited number of these effect packages, the should be very reusable, and an individual app will typically need around seven of them, almost certainly less than ten.
+In practice, we find there is a limited number of these effect packages, they should be very reusable, and an individual app will typically need around seven of them, almost certainly fewer than ten.

 ## Included capabilities